 In the modern, super competitive workplace, a first aid qualification can help you stand out among the rest.
 It helps you become a useful employee, a person with a valuable skill set, and a compassionate human being.
 We all know that the world needs more of those nowadays.

-These data may make you feel as if you are a very small fish in a large, overcrowded pond of candidates.
+This data may make you feel like a very small fish in a large, overcrowded pond of candidates.
 You may have some worries about your credentials and what education, training, or experience will grant you an edge over them.

 One of the most striking credentials to feature in your CV is first aid training certification.
 In this blog post, learn how first aid training matters in Australia’s continuing professional development (CPD) and how it can improve your job prospects.

-Australia’s labor system is unique in terms of putting a certain premium on career and professional development.
-Even today, the country requires its workers to its Continuing Professional Development (CPD) program, in which you can accumulate points through attending events and completing training.
+Australia’s labour system is unique in terms of putting a certain premium on career and professional development.
+Even today, the country requires its workers to take part in its Continuing Professional Development (CPD) program, in which you can accumulate points through attending events and completing training.

-One great example to get CPD points is attending a first aid training course in Adelaide.
-Completion of the training will get you a nationally recognised Statement of Attainment, a certification valid for 3 years, and corresponding CPD points.
+One great example to get CPD points is attending a first aid training course.
+Completing the training will get you a nationally recognised Statement of Attainment, a certification valid for 3 years, and corresponding CPD points.

-Working in healthcare, social work, and aged care will obviously require you to undertake first aid training.
+Working in healthcare, social work, and aged care will require you to undertake first aid training.
 These credentials are also sought after by non-medical professionals that still oversee other people’s welfare, such as lifeguards, firefighters, and law enforcement.
 First Aid training is also a requirement for childcare providers in case someone suffers from allergies or asthma.
-Most employers nowadays regardless of field prefer their employees trained in this lifesaving assistance.
+Most employers nowadays, regardless of field, prefer their employees trained in this lifesaving assistance.

-The rationale behind the CPD point system is to develop and maintain proficiency in your specialization and the important fields of knowledge outside of it.
-Whatever your purpose may be, first aid qualification will be of incredible use when looking for employment.
+The rationale behind the CPD point system is to develop and maintain proficiency in your specialisation and the important fields of knowledge outside of it.
+Whatever your purpose may be, a first aid qualification will be of incredible use when looking for employment.

-Improve Your Job Prospect Through First Aid Training
+Improve Your Job Prospects Through First Aid Training

 Experts say that there are solid reasons why first aid training could boost your career.

-In a competitive job market, first aid training can make your CV stand out to hiring managers and employers.
+First aid training can make your CV stand out to hiring managers and employers in a competitive job market.
 First aid skills are considered a valuable asset to every workplace.

-Anybody who has obtained a first aid qualification is proven to have cool heads to be able to handle different emergency scenarios.
+Anybody who has obtained a first aid qualification is proven to have a cool head to handle different emergency scenarios.

-Completing the training only shows that you are a person that invests in self-improvement which can create opportunities for you.
-Showing initiative is also a valuable trait for every team member to
+Completing the training shows that you are a person who invests in self-improvement, creating opportunities for you.
+Showing initiative is also a valuable trait for every team member to have.

-We hope that these have been convincing and helpful facts that will encourage you to enroll and complete a First Aid Training course.
+We hope these have been convincing and helpful facts that will encourage you to enrol and complete a First Aid Training course.
 We wish you the best of luck in building your career path in the future.